-Defense Ministry spokesperson Chhum Sucheat said a committee was looking into the incident.
-The government had granted the land to the ministry to build military facilities for the ministry’s technical department, Sucheat said.
+Defense Ministry spokesperson Chhum Socheat said a committee was looking into the incident.
+The government had granted the land to the ministry to build military facilities for the ministry’s technical department, Socheat said.

 He added that officials were working to solve the dispute with residents.

 “We need to solve it through the law, but they made demands, causing the confrontation. … I have not received more clear information yet,” Socheat said.
 “We will try to solve it and compromise on the issues reasonably, and will punish the ones who committed wrong.
 We do not support illegal actions.”

 Socheat would not answer when asked about previous shooting incidents in 2018 and 2019.

 Solimo, the military spokesperson, said of the previous incidents: “If there is a case, and they investigate and find that soldiers have committed wrong, the soldier must be disciplined under the law and military status, and never let anyone get away with it.”

 Toul Pich commune police chief Chith Sophea said the villagers had once again gathered on Friday at the site of the shooting in case soldiers returned with excavators.